December 27, 2022 By Matthew Rathbone

 Once you have generated the migration file, you need to run it using the “rails db:migrate” command.
 This will execute the code in the migration file and add the new column to the database.

 Rails migrations are important because they allow you to easily track and revert changes to the database over time.
-When you run a migration, Rails will update a special table in the database called the “schema_migrations” table to keep track of which migrations have been run.
+When you run a migration, Rails updates a special table in the database called the “schema_migrations” table to keep track of which migrations have been run.
 This ensures that you can roll back changes to the database if necessary.